Deir ez-Zor suspension bridge: History

 The iron/steel pedestrian bridge was built in 1927, by the French construction company Fougerolle (then-under Le Soliditit Françs), during the Mandate for Syria and the Lebanon period (1920−1941).

-The Deir ez-Zor suspension bridge was destroyed in May 2013, from shelling by Syrian Army forces during the Syrian Civil War.
+The Deir ez-Zor suspension bridge was destroyed in May 2013, from shelling by Syrian Arab Army forces during the Syrian civil war.

 After the suspension bridge was destroyed, the Siyasiyeh Bridge became the last entry route across the Euphrates to the western section of the city and the adjoining province of Hasakeh.
 However the locally renamed "bridge of death" was sufficiently dangerous to attacks that only one vehicle could speed across the bridge at a time during night time darkness.
-It was destroyed in May 2013, being blown up as a result of the battle between the Islamic State of Iraq and Sham and the Syrian Army.
+It was destroyed in May 2013, being blown up as a result of the battle between ISIS and the Ba'athist Syrian Army.